sergiusens/snappy-docs/build-snaps/publish.md

 In order to share your snaps with the world, you'll need to publish them in a Store.
 This page describes the publication process you will follow for the Ubuntu-hosted Store.

+Although, snaps are not tied to a specific type of store and you can host them any way you want, see the [Store](/docs/core/store) page for more details.

 The exercises on this page are based on those included with Snapcraft.
 Install the tour with `$ snapcraft tour` and the relevant exercises are in `./snapcraft-tour/`.

 ## Your store account